When people think about chihuahuas, they often picture the more common short-haired ( or smooth coat) type.

 Brushing out their long coats removes dirt that builds up in their fur, and it prevents tangles and matting.

-These are problems that the owners of short haired chihuahuas don’t have to worry about so much, but long haired chihuahua owners must be conscious of them!
+These are problems that the owners of short haired chihuahuas don’t have to worry about so much, but a long haired chihuahua dog owner must be conscious of them!